top of page

 "A journey beyond landscapes: into silence, devotion, and self-discovery.
 The precious pilgrimage of Bhutan invites you to walk sacred paths, experience monastic life, and reconnect with inner peace."

-Day 1-2 : Arrival in Paro
+Day 1-2: Arrival in Paro

 Hike to Paro Taktsang Monastery (Tiger’s Nest), one of Bhutan’s most sacred sites.
 The monastery clings dramatically to a cliff face 900 meters above the valley floor.
 Legend says Guru Rinpoche flew here on a tigress’s back in the 8th century to meditate.
 The round-trip hike takes 5-6 hours with a cafeteria at the halfway viewpoint offering the famous Tiger’s Nest view.
-The climb is challenging but incredibly rewarding. return to Paro for rest and recovery.
+The climb is challenging but incredibly rewarding.
+Return to Paro for rest and recovery.
 Consider a traditional hot stone bath (Dotsho) in the evening to soothe tired muscles.
 Overnight in Paro.

-Day 3-7 : Bjimena Retreat
+Day 3-7: Bjimena Retreat

 Drive to Bjimena (approximately 4–6 hours), a quieter route through subtropical forests and small villages.
 Bjimena offers an off-the-beaten-path experience of rural Bhutan.
 Explore the surroundings and enjoy the peaceful atmosphere, deeply connected with nature.
 Experience authentic village life, traditional hospitality, and monastic culture at Bjimena Nyindey Monastery.